 Healthcare providers who specialise in Western medicine have long held to the belief that differences in behaviour and thinking shape the various classification theories.
 Traditional Chinese Medicine (TCM), meanwhile, states that each person is born with distinct body types.

 A constitution generally affects how you feel and behave and your body’s response to the pathogens of illness.
-Here’s a guide to the nine body types and ways to correct specific imbalances.
+Here’s a guide to understanding your body constitution in TCM, the nine body types, and ways to correct specific imbalances.

 Understanding the 9 Different TCM Body Types

 It’s worth noting that certain people may also have a combination of two body types.
 This may give rise to several health disorders, especially if your body experiences disharmony.

 This body constitution indicates good internal health that reflects outwards.
 For instance, you may be energetic and have a radiant complexion.
 Your body will also find it easier to assimilate to different environments.